AbduEhab/Karbon-RayTracer/README.md

 This Raytracer is built to demonstrate the renderer built in the "Ray Tracing in One Weekend" book series.
 This is a Ray-Tracer built on the same architecture used in my [Coal-RayTracer](https://github.com/AbduEhab/Coal-RayTracer).

+> Latest commit increases the perfromance 10 folds! (from 15s to 1.5s)

 Fully supports Windows (full UI and stuff) - NOW SUPPORTS GCC (tested on windows only).
 Linux works in `Legacy mode` which would output the rendered image onto the terminal, macOS was not tested.

 ## Requirements (for compiling)